Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/r/rocm/USER.md

 # ROCm container user instructions

-**BETA VERSION, problems are possible and they may not be solved quickly.**

 The rocm container is developed by AMD specifically for LUMI and contains the necessary parts explore ROCm.
 The use is rather limited because at the moment the methods that can be used to build upon an existing container are rather